Introduction

 020 mssqlserver synapse workspace

 Once you have the official driver installed and all necessary information available you can configure the Microsoft SQL Server Connector node.
 To do so open the node dialog and enter the serverless or dedicated SQL endpoint as hostname with master as default database.
 Enter the login information into the authentication section as shown below.
-Instead of a username and password you can also use Azure Active Directory login if this is configured in your Synapse workspace using the Microsoft Authentication node and the dynamic input port of the Microsoft SQL Server Connector.
+Instead of a username and password you can also use Microsoft Entra ID login if this is configured in your Synapse workspace using the Microsoft Authentication node and the dynamic input port of the Microsoft SQL Server Connector.

 020 mssqlserver synapse connection settings